Deploy linked ARM templates with VSTS

 Select your Azure subscription and then the Azure Key Vault you created earlier, and then select Authorize.

-StorageSASTokencreated above, and save it.
+StorageSASTokencreated in the earlier step, and save it.

 Setup continuous deployment using VSTS